nathan-websculpt/solidity-codes/mnemonic/README.md

 ## Running and testing opcodes

+##### The Ethereum Virtual Machine (EVM) is a stack-based VM that has a relatively small instruction-set that run as opcodes

+#### There are three main parts to the EVM to know about

+- STACK
+- MEMORY
+- STORAGE

+#### Examples

 [Run in EVM Codes playground](https://www.evm.codes/playground) with the mnemonic tab selected

-#### Examples

 ```
 push1 0x01 // stack: [1]